ahmadmusacs/Predicting-Health-Risks-from-Twitter-using-Multi-Task-Learning/README.md

 At first, use git to clone the project. `git clone https://github.com/ahmadmusacs/Predicting-Health-Risks-from-Twitter-using-Multi-Task-Learning.git`.
 Then, `cd` into the project.

 Now, run this docker command to build a docker image for the project.
+I could not make spacy tokenizer working with docker.
+So I had to remove them out and the scores dorpped a lot for that reason.
+So, sorry for the mismatch with the paper result.
 ```
 >> docker build -t twitter .
 ```